hurlbertlab/dietdatabase/cleaning/cleaning_overview.md

 up to 100%.
 We're still working on tools for this, but one important check uses the `speciesSummary` function, where you specify the species common name, the diet database object, and the taxonomic level at which you want data summarized.
 E.g.,

-First, get a summary of the entries for a specific bird
+First, get a summary of the entries for a specific bird:
 ```
 > speciesSummary('Black-throated Blue Warbler', diet, by = 'Order')
 $numStudies